 At Minc Law, we have helped clients remove over 50,000 pieces of unwanted online content, including mugshots, court records, and unflattering news articles and write-ups.

 “I used Minc’s services to get images of my mugshot removed from a couple websites.
 I have not had success getting the mugshots removed on my own since the website administrators would not respond to my messages.
 Minc successfully coordinated the removal of these mugshots and made the process simple.
 They were easy to work with and I would definitely recommend them to others seeking similar services.”

 We also help individuals protect and restore their online reputation using an arsenal of tools including our Digital Risk Protection platform – which monitors, identifies, and eliminates digital threats.
 If you are facing negative online content, we can help.

-Reach out to schedule a free, no-obligation initial consultation by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our confidential online contact form.
+Reach out to schedule a free, no-obligation initial consultation with an intake specialist by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our confidential online contact form.